Polio Vaccine

 Possible side effects and how to relieve them

-A small part of individuals who received the DTaP-Hib-IPV vaccine, which contains the inactivated polio vaccine, may experience side effects after getting it.
+A small part of individuals who received the DTaP-Hib-IPV vaccine, which contains the polio vaccine, may experience side effects after getting it.
 However, these side effects are usually mild and resolve on their own within a day or two:

 -